Scientists Warn Against Consumer Protection Nominee

 When Beck took over chemical regulation in 2017, the EPA had already said it intended to ban at least some uses of all three chemicals because of the dangers they posed to the public.
 Beck delayed or reversed course on all three.
 Today, TCE and NMP have not been banned, and a narrow ban exists for methylene chloride.

-"Nancy Beck's role basically was to come in and be a wrecking ball," says Brian Wynne, whose 31-year-old brother Drew died of methylene chloride exposure in 2017 while he was using a common paint stripper at his coffee plant in Charleston, South Carolina.
-The Wynne family met with Beck after Drew's death and asked her to finalize a broad ban on the chemical as soon as possible, to prevent more deaths.
+"Nancy Beck's role basically was to come in and be a wrecking ball," says Brian Wynne, whose 31-year-old brother Drew died of methylene chloride exposure in 2017 while he was using a common paint stripper at his coffee plant in Charleston, S.C.
+The Wynne family met with Beck after Drew's death and asked her to finalize a broad ban on the chemical as soon as possible to prevent more deaths.

-But it took two more years for the EPA to act, and in the end the ban was narrow.
+It took two more years for the EPA to act, and in the end the ban was narrow.
 In 2019, the EPA eliminated retail sale of methylene chloride.
 By then, most major retailers had voluntarily removed the chemical from their shelves out of concern for consumer safety.

 "I think people have the understanding or the feeling that these officials will operate on their best interests," says Wynne, "and it's clear that Dr. Beck would not be doing that."